 - Obsessive-compulsive disorder

 - Parkinson disease.

 For epilepsy the effect of electrode implants is remarkable.

 There are also some conditions for which deep brain stimulation can be a potential medical solution, not officially permitted as of today.

-The advantages of the surgery are obvious: increased quality of life with fewer symptoms.
+The advantages of iot in healthcare are obvious: increased quality of life with fewer symptoms.